ietf-wg-cellar/matroska-specification/notes.md

 selection once again comes down to the hearing-impaired preference.

 However, the case where the Portuguese audio track is selected has an important catch: a Forced track in Portuguese is present.
-This may contain translations of onscreen text from the video track or of portions of the audio that are not translated (music, for instance).
+This may contain translations of on-screen text from the video track or of portions of the audio that are not translated (music, for instance).
 This means that even if the user's preferences wouldn't normally call for captions here, the Forced track should be selected nonetheless, rather than selecting no track at all.